zly2006/25w14craftmine-Bug-Fixes/README.md

 下载链接：https://pan.quark.cn/s/5fac8a1752a6

 > [!IMPORTANT]
-> There are some bugs i fabric causing the game to crash in some early versions.
+> There are some bugs in fabric causing the game to crash in some early versions.
-> Please reinstall your minecraft instance and install the latest version of fabric if you encounter a crash.
+> Please reinstall your minecraft instance and reinstall the latest version of fabric if you encounter a crash.

 Critical Bugs: